In this chapter:

 - MenACWY-D is registered for individuals aged 9 months to 55 years, but there are not expected to be any safety concerns when administered to adults older than 55 years.
 Likewise, MenB is licenced to age 50 years but no safety concerns are expected when given to adults aged over 50 years.

-- Funded for individuals aged 13–25 years inclusively who either: are entering within three months or who are in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks or prisons.
+- Funded for individuals aged 13–25 years inclusively who either: are entering within three months or who are in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, youth justice residences or prisons.
+MenB catch-up is available until 28 February 2024 for those aged 13–25 years already living in these residences.

-In the absence of a universal programme, non-high-risk children and adolescents may be offered meningococcal vaccines, but these are not funded.
-Table 13.6 suggests the most appropriate ages for this, reflecting the known ages of increased risk.
-The predominant meningococcal strains in New Zealand in childhood are B, W and C. With the current New Zealand epidemiology, neither MenACWY nor MenB give protection across all prevailing meningococcal groups and both types of vaccine are recommended.
+Non-high-risk children and adolescents may be offered meningococcal vaccines.
+These vaccines are only funded for certain groups (see Table 13.4).
+Table 13.7 suggests the most appropriate ages for this, reflecting the known ages of increased risk.
+The predominant meningococcal strains in New Zealand in childhood are B, W and Y. With the current New Zealand epidemiology, neither MenACWY nor MenB give protection across all prevailing meningococcal groups and both types of vaccine are recommended.
 For those who are likely to travel, the broadest protection is preferable because of the differing serotype patterns between countries.

 - Refer to section 13.4.4 for the intervals between doses.